+Eggplant supports a user-centric approach to mobile application testing, ensuring responsive design, high performance, and a consistent experience.
 In addition to mobile testing, it also supports image-based testing, cross-browser testing, network testing, automated and functional testing, and web testing.
-EggPlant supports a user-centric approach to mobile application testing, ensuring responsive design, high performance, and a consistent experience.
-In addition, it ensures that all defects, bugs, and performance issues are addressed much earlier before going live.
+Eggplant also ensures that all defects, bugs, and performance issues are addressed much earlier before going live.

-The AI-driven approach of EggPlant utilizes scriptless models and supports the entire testing process, starting from test-case generation to results analytics.
-EggPlant can test any browser, any device, any technology, and any operating system.
+The AI-driven approach of Eggplant utilizes scriptless models and supports the entire testing process, from test-case generation to results analytics.
+Eggplant can test any browser, device, technology, and operating system.
 Therefore, it is an all-in-one testing platform.